Need Help? Give us a call.

 You also might want to look into industry trade organizations, your local chamber of commerce, or a local Small Business Development Center (SBDC).
 Although it might seem strange to focus hyper-locally, some of your best and most unique connections can be made at the local level when you’re not competing for the same funding as other new businesses in major cities.

 Or don’t stay local—go as broad as possible.
-Many online platforms allow accredited investors the ability to essentially shop opportunities to back new businesses, allowing the small business funding from to come to you.
+Many online platforms allow accredited investors the ability to essentially shop opportunities to back new businesses, allowing the small business funding to come to you.

 Some of these platforms include Gust, Angel Investment Network, and, perhaps most well known, AngelList.
 Depending on the place you choose to pursue your connection, you might be working with an individual, or you might be working with a syndicate.
 That’ll depend on how the platform is structured.